Starkillere/Presentation-anglais/content.md

 ---

+### **Journalist 2 (Oriol)**:
+**Question to Anrezki (Robotics and AI Expert)**
+- "Now, let’s start with robotics.
+Anrezki, in *WALL-E*, we see robots like WALL-E and EVE, who are capable of performing complex tasks and even expressing emotions.
+How realistic are these robots compared to the current advancements in robotics and AI?
+Can we expect robots like WALL-E in the near future?"

+---

 ### **Specialist 1 (Anrezki, Robotics and AI Expert)**:
 **Robotics and AI**
 - *[Slide 3: Robots in *WALL-E* - WALL-E and EVE]*
-- "Let’s start with robotics. *WALL-E* and EVE represent highly advanced forms of artificial intelligence.
-In the movie, they display emotions, make independent decisions, and interact with humans in a way that feels almost real.
-But how realistic is this?
-- *WALL-E*’s ability to navigate the Earth and carry out complex tasks, like sorting waste and interacting with EVE, is something we can only dream of today.
-While we have autonomous robots like vacuum cleaners, we’re far from achieving robots with the emotional intelligence shown in *WALL-E*."
-- *[Slide 4: Real-Life Robotics Advances]*
-- "Currently, AI in robotics is progressing, but it’s still limited to very specific tasks.
-For example, Boston Dynamics creates robots like Spot, who can walk and carry out basic tasks, but they don’t have the capability to understand and respond emotionally like WALL-E. So, while *WALL-E*'s technology is fictional, it raises interesting possibilities about the future of AI."
+- "That’s a great question, Oriol.
+The robots in *WALL-E* are depicted with advanced artificial intelligence and emotional capabilities.
+While we do have robots like vacuum cleaners and factory automation robots today, none of them have the sophisticated emotional intelligence that WALL-E or EVE display.
+- In reality, AI and robotics are making progress, but emotional AI, where robots can form relationships and show empathy, is still far from being fully realized.
+We’re closer to having robots that can perform tasks, like Boston Dynamics’ robots, but emotional responses?
+That’s still science fiction."

 ---

+### **Journalist 1 (Mathilde)**:
+**Question to Kiara (Environmental Science Expert)**
+- "Now, let’s move to the environment.
+Kiara, in *WALL-E*, Earth has been abandoned because it’s covered in pollution and waste.
+While the film takes this idea to an extreme, do you think our planet could actually reach a point where we can no longer live here due to environmental damage?
+What’s the current state of the Earth in terms of pollution?"

+---

 ### **Specialist 2 (Kiara, Environmental Science Expert)**:
 **Ecology and Environmental Impact**
 - *[Slide 5: Earth in *WALL-E* - A Polluted Wasteland]*
-- "Now, let’s talk about the Earth in *WALL-E*.
-The movie depicts a planet overwhelmed by pollution and waste, leading to humanity abandoning it.
-This is a highly exaggerated scenario, but the movie addresses real-world issues.
-We’re already seeing the effects of pollution, deforestation, and waste accumulation today.
+- "That’s an important question, Mathilde.
+While *WALL-E* presents an exaggerated future where Earth is completely abandoned, it does bring up some real concerns about pollution and waste.
+Right now, we’re dealing with serious environmental issues, like plastic pollution, climate change, and deforestation.
+However, we’re not yet at the point of total abandonment.
 - *[Slide 6: Real-World Environmental Problems]*
-- "In reality, while we aren’t at the level shown in the film, pollution and waste management are critical global issues.
-If we continue at our current pace, Earth could face severe environmental consequences.
-However, it’s important to note that humanity hasn’t completely given up on the planet.
-Efforts in sustainability and recycling, such as zero-waste initiatives and environmental policies, are pushing for change."
+- There’s still hope for the planet.
+Governments, scientists, and organizations are working on solutions like renewable energy, reducing carbon emissions, and cleaning up oceans.
+If we act fast, we can still make significant changes to ensure Earth remains habitable."

 ---

+### **Journalist 2 (Oriol)**:
+**Question to Yacine (Space Exploration Expert)**
+- "Great insights, Kiara!
+Now, moving on to space exploration.
+Yacine, in *WALL-E*, humanity leaves Earth to live aboard a spaceship called the Axiom.
+While this seems very futuristic, do you think humans could actually live in space long-term?
+What are the current challenges we face in terms of space travel and colonization?"

+---

 ### **Specialist 3 (Yacine, Space Exploration Expert)**:
 **Space Exploration and Human Survival**
 - *[Slide 7: The Axiom Ship and Human Survival]*
-- "In the film, humanity abandons Earth and survives aboard the Axiom, a massive spaceship.
-While this seems far-fetched, space exploration is an ongoing scientific endeavor.
-But could we really live in space for centuries?
+- "Thanks for the question, Oriol.
+The idea of living in space for an extended period is certainly fascinating, but it’s far from being a reality today.
+Space agencies like NASA are working on missions to send humans to Mars, but creating a sustainable life-support system for long-term space habitation is a huge challenge.
 - *[Slide 8: Current Space Exploration Efforts]*
-- "NASA and private companies like SpaceX are working on technology for long-term space travel.
-However, living in space permanently poses significant challenges, such as the effects of zero gravity, radiation exposure, and how to provide sustainable resources like food and water.
-While *WALL-E*’s vision is fictional, space travel is something humanity is seriously considering for the future."
+- Issues like zero gravity, radiation exposure, and food production are just a few of the many hurdles we would need to overcome.
+The technology is advancing, but living permanently in space as depicted in *WALL-E* is still science fiction for now."

 ---

-### **Journalist 2 (Oriol)**:
+### **Journalist 1 (Mathilde)**:
 **Public Interaction - Question Time**
 - "Now, let’s pause and ask you again—do you think it’s possible for humanity to completely abandon Earth and live in space?
 What are your thoughts on this? *[Pause for audience answers]*
 - "Interesting points!
 It seems like there’s a mix of optimism and skepticism.
 Now, we’ll turn to our experts for further insights."